taxigy/til/javascript/any-number-into-0-or-1.md

 What happens here is that `x` is type-casted into a string, and the string is either "0" or something else, so the test evaluates into true or false correspondingly.

+---

+More:

+- [Interesting discussion](http://stackoverflow.com/questions/41863620/what-does-mean-in-javascript) on use of "Latin letter 'Dental Click'" Unicode character in form `|ǀ|`, where `ǀ` is most likely undefined.